Sinaye11/Cat-HTML-Portfolio/README.md

-Project objective
-Gain a basic understanding of HTML tags and their use in web development.
+The project objective is to gain a basic understanding of HTML tags and their use in web development.
 Create the structure of a webpage, including headers, sections, images, and forms.